-It is recommended that the volume and temperature of the waste gases used for design of the flue system be as shown in Figure No. 1 for Natural Gas.
-Information relating to propane firing can be found in Appendix 'A'.
+It is recommended that the volume and temperature of the waste gases used for design of the flue system be as shown in Figure No. 1.

 6.3 Flue Condensation

 Care should be taken to ensure that the flue is installed in such a way that any condensation produced on start up will drain away naturally.